-- Fraudulent activities can be controlled by using the MICR line on a check as fraud check making systems do not know how to read the MICR line on checks.
-Hence, check frauds by altering and photocopying checks can be avoided.
+- Fraudulent activities can be controlled by using the MICR line on a check as fraud check-making systems do not know how to read the MICR line on checks.
+Hence, check fraud by altering and photocopying checks can be avoided.

 - MICR technology helps in quick check clearing, hence saving a lot of time and making check payments faster.

 - Not only checks, other financial documents like rebate coupons, invoices, and negotiable instruments can be printed using MICR lines.

 - All direct deposits and wire transfers are dependent on the routing number for clearing.
 The MICR number on checks facilitates the use of the ABA number.